Trump, Tech and Tomorrow is Another Day

 US-based film and TV courtroom dramas have been beloved by the British for many decades.
 From 12 Angry Men and My Cousin Vinny to The Lincoln Lawyer and Goliath they all seem so much more glamorous and edgy than Kavanagh QC and Rumpole of the Bailey.
 But for organizations in the UK higher education sector, closer encounters with US law can be costly in financial or reputational terms, in a land where being separated by the same language may be just one of the problems.

-The court case between INTO University Partnerships (INTO) and the University of Florida (USF) began in 2022 and shows no sign of concluding any time soon.
+The court case between INTO University Partnerships (INTO) and the University of South Florida (USF) began in 2022 and shows no sign of concluding any time soon.
 Court filings have now given some insight into the amount of damages that INTO may be seeking.
 Set alongside the legal costs, some of which will be considered at a hearing on July 161, there is a lot at stake.

 Nearly 30 British universities have been listed as clients in a case bought by the United States of America ex rel HITROST LLC against Study Across the Pond, LLC and John Borhaug last month2.
 The allegation is that their arrangements flouted a ban on incentive-based payments and that the defendants “knowingly caused” the universities to make false claims for federal student aid.
 While the universities are not listed as defendants there are several issues they might want to consider about contractual arrangements and internal controls, if the Complaint is accurate.